zzm634/typeorm-no-arp/README.md

 }).catch(error => console.log(error));
 ```

-`QueryBuilder` allows creation and execution of SQL queries of almost any complexity.
+`QueryBuilder` allows the creation and execution of SQL queries of almost any complexity.
 When you work with `QueryBuilder`, think like you are creating an SQL query.
 In this example, "photo" and "metadata" are aliases applied to selected photos.
 You use aliases to access columns and properties of the selected data.

 ### Using cascades to automatically save related objects

-We can setup cascade options in our relations, in the cases when we want our related object to be saved whenever the other object is saved.
+We can set up cascade options in our relations, in the cases when we want our related object to be saved whenever the other object is saved.
 Let's change our photo's `@OneToOne` decorator a bit:

 ```typescript